garniergere/gMetapop/6-Trouble.Shooting/Readme.Appendix.for.ERROR.management.md

 This appendix of the User Manual provides more information on dealing with errors when running gMetapop.
 This first version will be updated regularly based on feedback from users, and following versions.
-Do not hesitate to contact Frédéric Raspail at frederic.raspail@inrae.fr or Pauline Garnier-Géré at pauline.garnier-gere@inrae.fr for bug reporting.
+For bug reporting, please contact Frédéric Raspail at frederic.raspail@inrae.fr or Pauline Garnier-Géré at pauline.garnier-gere@inrae.fr